Okay, I can’t be the only one who has been convinced to put Himalayan salt in their morning water just because some dude on a podcast told me to.

 Which, if any, morning concoction ingredients are worth buying and making a part of your daily routine?

 Okay, in terms of research specifically on lemon water, there isn’t much.
 BUT, there is a lot of research on lemons.
 They are, of course, a good source a vitamin C, and have been used as a remedy for scurvy since the 1700s (1).
 And, there’s a trove of evidence that lemons and citrus fruits have anti-oxidative, anti-inflammatory, anti-cancer, anti-microbial, and anti-allergy effects, as well as presenting cardiovascular and neurological protection (2).

 So, lemons are healthy.
-All right, Aubrey.
-You win.
 I guess you can keep putting them in your water.

 I’ll offer one alternative, though.
 Lemons, or acids in general, are great for cooking.
-As recommended in The 4-Hour Chef (which Roman is in), the lemon is one of the most valuable and versatile ingredients.
+As recommended in The 4-Hour Chef, the lemon is one of the most valuable and versatile ingredients.

 I prefer to use the lemon for cooking, mixing it in whenever a dish could use some acid.
 I put a squeeze of lemon on spinach and other greens, chicken, and fish.